One Week in Belize: A Solo Traveler's Unfiltered Journal

 Spent: $67

-Booked a snorkel trip at a shop on the main drag — $50 including mask, fins, and boat.
-We motored out to Hol Chan Marine Reserve, and within five minutes of jumping in, a nurse shark the length of my body glided beneath me.
+Book a snorkel trip at one of the shops on the main drag — around $50 including mask, fins, and boat.
+Out at Hol Chan Marine Reserve, within five minutes of jumping in, a nurse shark the length of a grown adult glides beneath you, unbothered and unhurried.

-At Shark Ray Alley, it was chaos in the best way.
-Nurse sharks and stingrays swarming around the boat, the guide throwing chum, rays brushing my legs.
-A stingray parked itself on my fins and refused to leave.
-The guide laughed.
-I did not laugh.
-I stood very still.
+Shark Ray Alley is chaos in the best possible way.
+Nurse sharks and stingrays swarm the boat, the guide tosses chum, and rays brush past your legs.
+One stingray may decide to park itself on your fins and stay awhile — the guide will laugh; you'll learn the art of standing very, very still.

-The coral at Hol Chan was in good shape — brain coral, elkhorn, massive barrel sponges.
-Spotted a moray eel head poking out of a crevice, looking deeply unimpressed with everything.
+The coral at Hol Chan is in good shape: brain coral, elkhorn, and massive barrel sponges.
+Watch for a moray eel head poking from a crevice, looking deeply unimpressed with the entire ocean — and if these reef encounters light you up, our 10-day Raja Ampat diving journal tracks the same obsession into the richest waters on Earth.

 Day 3: Caye Caulker Free Day